-A review of Inside the Wild Heart, an immersive performance directed by Linda Wise in New York and based on the life and work of Clarice Lispector (1920, Ukraine - 1977, Rio de Janeiro), Brasil’s most renowned woman-writer.
-It opened on October 19 and runs until November 18, 2018.
-BOOKING & INFORMATION NOT TO BE MISSED
+A review of Inside the Wild Heart, an immersive performance directed by Linda Wise, based on the life and work of Clarice Lispector (1920, Ukraine - 1977, Rio de Janeiro), Brasil’s most renowned woman-writer.
+It opened on October 19 2018 in New York and is being presented in a state of the art STREAMING version, NOV 27th to DEC 20th 2020 BOOKING & INFORMATION NOT TO BE MISSED

 The project was conceived and produced by Andressa Furletti and Debora Ballardini – directors of Group.BR, a Brazilian theatre company based in New York.
 Both are militant admirers of Clarice Lispector, and chose an array of texts from her collected works.
 They also envisioned the performance project as “immersive”, and chose the location.
 And, very important, both wanted to act in the piece, among a cast of twelve or so performers.
 This is obviously a complex equation and, I must say from the outset, having seen it three times, a great artistic and team achievement, a total success if only on those counts, and I hope lots of people get to see it since it is likely to be a unique experience.